ChrisDel86/EDU./README.md

 # EDU.
  ##learning
-#This Repo contains a collections of pieces of code i have written over time learning python
+#This Repo contains a collection of pieces of code i have written over time learning python